crendon0/Flower-Image-Classifier/README.md

 ## Overview

-This project is an AI-powered image classifier that can identify different species of flowers.
+This project is an AI-powered image classifier that can identify 102 different species of flowers.
 It was developed as part of the AWS AI & ML Scholarship program in collaboration with Udacity.
 The classifier uses deep learning techniques and transfer learning with EfficientNet architectures to achieve high accuracy in flower species identification.

 ## Features
+- Jupyter Notebook
+  - Contains the implementation of a neural network using EfficientNetV2-S
+- Command-Line Application
   - Train a neural network on a dataset of flower images
   - Use transfer learning with EfficientNetV2-S or EfficientNetB0 architectures
   - Predict flower species from new images
   - Command-line interface for both training and prediction

 ## Requirements